 Revising as you study can make it easier to learn subsequent topics.
 Towards the end of a module you'll find that reviewing the material begins to bring everything together.

 Some students collect material for their assignments while they study, which can be an effective time-management strategy.
 However, working through the material and then re-reading it for an assignment is very effective revision.

 You tend to remember best the information received at the beginning and end of a learning session.
 So when you revise, it is a good idea to

 - quickly review the key points of what you have been studying each time you take a break

 - review them again one hour, one day and two days later.
 Reviewing in this way is a very effective method of reinforcing memory.

 This graph shows the effect on our memories of regularly reviewing what we have studied.
 Although we generally retain around 65 per cent of what we read, this memory will fade away quickly unless we review it again soon afterwards.
 If you review something soon afterwards (say around 10 mins later), then review it a day later, then a week later, then after one month, you will find that each review strengthens your memory of that information further and further.

-- I have attended a revision session, or checked with my tutor about the key topics and issues to bear in mind when revising.
+- Attend a revision session and/or check with your tutor about the key topics and issues to bear in mind when revising.

-- I have decided which topics I will revise for the exam.
+- Decide which topics to revise for the exam.

-- I have sorted out the notes and course materials I am going to use for revision.
+- Prepare/sort out the notes and course materials you're going to use for revision.